aniket414/swe642-software-engineering-www/README.md

 A detailed information on each assignment can be found inside the folders.
 Below is a brief overview of each of them.

 1. Assignment-1<br>
+    It consists of hosting personal website and a computer science department homepage along with survey form.

 2. Assignment-2<br>